Cray-HPE/docs-csm/troubleshooting/known_issues/worker_nodes_unresponsive_and_dmesg_flooded_with_iSCSI_errors.md

 ## Resolution

-The resolution is to apply the following fixes to remove the TPG disablement, followed by restarting the `target` service on the Kubernetes worker nodes nodes.
+The resolution is to apply the following fixes to remove the TPG disablement, followed by restarting the `target` service on the Kubernetes worker nodes.

 After the update-vcs-config stage of the CSM upgrade through IUF, follow the procedure below: